 No collection complete without a Goldtop.
 Hardly neglected, but definitely beautiful, this Classic carries all the hallmarks and tone of one of Gibson's most iconic guitars.

-The Gibson Les Paul Classic, launched in 1990, was a reissue based on the 1960 Les Paul - recreating the slim neck profile, narrow headstock, thin cutaway binding, aged yellowish fingerboard inlays, inked-on serial number, nickel hardware, vintage-style logo and aged binding on the body & neck - and loading it with ceramic magnet pick-ups.
+The Gibson Les Paul Classic, launched in 1990, was a reissue based on the 1960 Les Paul - a slim neck profile, narrow headstock, thin cutaway binding, aged yellowish fingerboard inlays, inked-on serial number, nickel hardware, vintage-style logo and aged binding on the body & neck, and ceramic magnet pick-ups.

 In many ways, it was too good a reissue - and some felt a closer match to the original Les Paul than the Historic Collection '59 Reissue, marketed at nearly double the price of the Classic.

 Following a few iterations of the Reissue, and further differentiations with Classic Plus and Classic Premium Plus models, in 1993 Gibson changed the decal on the headstock of all Classics from "Les Paul Model" to "Les Paul Classic."
 With a widening of the binding in the cutaway later that year, this finally differentiated the Classic from other Les Paul models in a way which would avoid confusion or exploitation.